-These are the ones that will make the most difference in your life and work
+These time management tips are the ones that will make the most difference in your life and work.

 Learning how to manage your time wisely is the foundation on which to improve any and every aspect of your life.
 Your career, wealth, relationships, health and well-being all depend on your ability to know what matters, then to spend more time doing it.

 Apply these 10 time management tips to help you achieve whatever you want:

 We all get the same amount of time to use as we choose - it’s what we do with it that counts.